Elastohydrodynamics of 3D chemically active filaments: Results

 \subsubsection{Stable periodic orbits: high $\elastohydronum$}

-The above-described out-of-plane helical trajectory undergoes a critical transition to a trapped periodic state as $\elastohydronum$ increases further.
-For example, after an initial transient, the filament follows a tight helical path for $\elastohydronum = 16,000$, but beyond $\elastohydronum=17,000$, the early-time planar translation deviates quickly to a tight, circular path that does not translate.
-An example of this is shown in \Cref{fig: pinwheeling} for $\elastohydronum=23,000$.
+The out-of-plane helical trajectories described above undergo a critical transition to an apparently periodic state as $\elastohydronum$ increases slightly further.
+For example, after initial transients, the tight helical path of $\elastohydronum = 23,000$ is lost by $\elastohydronum=24,000$, whereafter the early-time planar translation deviates quickly to a tight, circular path that does not translate over long timescales.
+An example of this is shown in \Cref{fig: pinwheeling} for $\elastohydronum=32,000$.
 We refer to this state as `pinwheeling'.

 This pinwheeling behaviour, once exhibited, seems to be a stable attractor.
 As $\elastohydronum$ increases, the early-time dynamics prior to pinwheeling goes through a range of ballistic trajectories, including planar translation, flapping back and forth and more chaotic-like motion, but these trajectories soon transition to the stable orbiting motion.
-These orbits appear to exist up to $\elastohydronum \approx 33,000$.
+These orbits appear to exist up to $\elastohydronum \approx 48,000$.

-During pinwheeling, the shape of the filament appears to be fixed, as shown in \Cref{fig: pinwheeling}c.
-It is symmetric about the midpoint, and takes the form of a U-shape that is bent out-of-plane near the tips.
+During pinwheeling, the shape of the filament appears to be approximately fixed; these shapes are illustrated in \Cref{fig: pinwheeling}c.
+The filament is symmetric about the midpoint and takes the form of a U-shape that is bent out-of-plane near the tips.
 This bend becomes more pronounced as $\elastohydronum$ increases, resulting in a tighter pinwheeling trajectory, i.e.~motion on a small circular attractor.